The main camera shots:

 Camera Composition:

 Framing - The shot that's composed, everything in a frame.
-Deep focus - Foreground and background are both in focus.

 Shallow Focus - The background is blurred, this draws your attention directly onto the foreground action.